Icon of Jonathan Daniels by Mark Friesland © 2009

 Tom Coleman, who fired the fatal shot from a 12-gauge shotgun, was acquitted of manslaughter on grounds of self-defense after claiming that Daniels had a knife, though no weapon was ever found.
 None of Daniels` companions was permitted to testify at the trial.
 The all-white jury deliberated less than two hours before returning the not-guilty verdict.
 The Alabama attorney general, quoted by the press, declared the trial "the democratic process going down the drain of irrationality, bigotry and improper enforcement of the law."

-Jonathan Myrick Daniels is listed in the Memorial Book of the Chapel of Saints and Martyrs at Canterbury Cathedral in Great Britain, along with one other American martyr, Dr. King.
-His portrait hangs in a wing of that great cathedral.
 In July 1991, at the General Convention of the Episcopal Church, a resolution was adopted to add Jonathan Daniels’ name to the church calendar of saints.
-He is remembered on August 14.
-St. James celebrates his memory every August with a special service.
-A memorial display, created by local designer Ruth Sterling, occupies a corner of the church.
-In October 2015, a bust of Jonathan Daniel was consecrated at the National Cathedral in Washington, DC.
+His feast day is on August 14.
+St. James celebrates his memory every August with a special Sunday service.
+The Jonathan Daniels Chapel was established on August 17, 2025 upon receiving the gift of a hand written icon of Daniels by iconographer Mark Friesland, and memorial display, created by local designer Ruth Sterling, occupies a corner of the church.